-What the Lord said to Joshua literally will be true of you spiritually if you keep close to this point.
-The Lord said to Joshua, "There shall no man be able to stand before you," that is, you shall conquer all that you meet that oppose you; and so you will if you are brought into the enjoyment and understanding of this work of Jesus Christ, the victory he has wrought, the peace he has established, the exemption from judgment that is by his blood, the righteousness he has brought in, if you are brought here you are a conqueror, there is not a thing can overcome you; no; that is your daily armor, your daily victory, your daily life; you cannot be overcome, the warfare is accomplished, the day of battle is over, the evening is come, the spoil is being divided, and we have to sit down and celebrate on every heavenly hill the triumphs of our king, and rejoice that whatever clouds precede the manifestation of his perfect work, now that that perfect work is clearly revealed there is not a cloud to be seen; no, bless the Lord, it is the evening in the morning which is the first day, and here we have skies without a cloud, here we have day without any darkness.
-As hell has no day, so heaven has no night; the one has no light, the other has everlasting repose.
+What the Lord said to Joshua literally will be true of you spiritually, if you keep close to this point.
+The Lord said to Joshua, 'There shall no man be able to stand before thee,' that is, you shall conquer all you meet that oppose you; and so will you if you are brought into the enjoyment and understanding of this work of Jesus Christ, the victory he hath wrought, the peace he hath established, the exemption from judgment that is by his blood, the righteousness he hath brought in, if you are brought here you are a conqueror, there is not a thing can overcome you; no; that is your daily armour, your daily victory, your daily life; you cannot be overcome, the warfare is accomplished, the day of battle is over, the evening is come, the spoil is being divided, and we have to sit down and celebrate on every heavenly hill the triumphs of our king, and rejoice that whatever clouds preceded the manifestation of his mani tation of his perfect work, now that that perfect work is clearly revealed there is not a cloud to be seen; no, bless the Lord, it is the evening and the morning which is the first day, and here we have skies without a cloud, here we have day without any darkness.
+As hell has no day, so heaven has no night; the one has no light, the other has no darkness; the one has no pain, the other has no pleasure; the one has no ease, the other has everlasting repose.